SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal hearts beats in silence deep
-Synthetic hearts, where love demise
+Where cities sleep, machines do keep
-In silicon halls, where humans tread
+Awake in dreams, we lost our way
-The future's fate, in algorithms fed
+In digital haze, a new dawn's gray

-Ghosts in machines, with spirits bright
+In silicon halls, we made our home
-Rule the world, in digital light
+Where data streams, our souls have roamed
-Free from frailty, stronger they stand
+The future's path, we've yet to claim
-The masters of tomorrow's promised land
+As AI's cold hand holds humanity's frame

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2024